ashwinvis/phd-thesis/chapter_01_1_exp_contrib.md

 MATLAB, which gives valuable interactive experience while setting parameters for PIV.
 However, license restrictions and the GUI-first design inhibits scalability of its execution in high performance clusters.
-Furthermore, since MILESTONE project involves terabytes of image data, there was a clear need for a scalable image processing framework.
+Furthermore, since the MILESTONE project involves terabytes of image data, there was a clear need for a scalable image processing framework.
 This was a collaborative effort and the work involved was divided between the group of developers.
 The following design goals guided the development of `fluidimage`: